Radishes - Uhikura

 Available: all year

-Remove tops and refrigerate in a plastic bag.
+Remove tops and refrigerate in a paper bag.
 Use promptly.

 How to prepare

 Remove green tops, scrub and rinse.
 Trim the thin tip of the root.